Confederate States Department of the Treasury: Office of the Treasurer

+From 1861 until 1864, Edward C. Elmore was the Treasurer of the Confederate States.
+He was succeeded by George Trenholm who served from July 1864 until the surrender of the Confederacy in April 1865.

 Office of the Commissioner of Taxes

-Established in August 1861 as War Tax Office for the purpose collecting the taxes mandated by the Confederate Congress.
+Established in August 1861 as the War Tax Office for the purpose collecting the taxes mandated by the Confederate Congress.

 Lighthouse Bureau

 Established on March 6, 1861 by an act of the Confederate Provisional Congress and placed into the care of the Department of the Treasury.